Shaklee is a popular wellness MLM company that has been around forever.

 This is less of a distributor level and more of a “premium customer” type level.
 Unlike many MLMs, which require premium customers to be on monthly autoship, Shaklee only requires a one-time fee of $19.95 for you to receive a 15-25% discount on all products.
 It’s a pretty good deal.

-To become a distributor and start qualifying for bonuses and downline commission, you need to pay $49.95 and maintain a minimum of 100 monthly PV.
-This start-up fee is pretty standard (see: Kairos, Norwex, or Longaberger).
+To become a distributor (aka Business Builder) and start qualifying for bonuses and downline commission, you need to pay $49.95 and maintain a minimum of 100 monthly PV.
+This start-up fee is pretty standard (see: Norwex).

-Their compensation plan itself, called the Dream Plan, offers 9 ways to earn.
+Their compensation plan offers 8 ways to earn.

 - Price Differential is your personal commission.
 You make retail profit on the difference between your distributor discount (15-25%) and retail pricing.